-- 1. Set the battery master switch located in the main power compartment to the "OFF" position. - 2.
+- 1. Set the battery master switch located in the R.H. side rear service compartment, or the engine compartment to the "OFF" position. - 2.
 Using a tool, such as a small flat head screwdriver, pry off the air horn cap. - Loosen the small screw in center of cap and the other retaining the black wire, then disconnect the white terminal.
 Remove horn cap. - 4.
-Loosen and remove the steering wheel nut. - 5.
-Using a suitable puller, remove the steering wheel.
+Loosen and remove the steering wheel nut. - Using a suitable puller, remove the steering wheel.